microsoft/AcademicContent/Workshop/6. HPC and Containers/Containers HOL/Docker and Azure Container Service HOL.md

 In this hands-on lab, you will learn how to:

 - Create an Azure Container Service
-- Remote into an Azure Container Service using SSH
+- Tunnel in to an Azure Container Service using SSH
 - Create Docker images and run Docker containers in Azure
 - Run jobs in containers created from Docker images
-- Stop Docker containers that are running
 - Delete a container service

 <a name="Prerequisites"></a>